ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Introduction

 \section{Introduction}

-While deep neural networks have been successful in numerous domains, their training is computationally demanding and requires iterating over the entire dataset multiple times.
+While \jdiff{large machine learning models have} been successful in numerous domains, their training is computationally demanding and requires iterating over the entire dataset multiple times.
 This hinders their deployment in many real-world settings such as robot learning, autonomy, and online decision making, where new datapoints are collected over time or become available sequentially.
 In such settings, storing all the datapoints and retraining the model at every step on all the data is extremely costly and often not feasible.
 In addition, in certain applications, storing the data may be prohibited for privacy reasons.

-Thus, it is very desirable to come up with algorithms that can learn incrementally or in an online fashion, rather than by iterating over the entire data many times.
-However, it is well-known that deep neural networks are prone to entirely forgetting past information while learning new data, which is an issue referred to as “catastrophic forgetting”~\cite{kemker2018measuring}.
+Thus, it is very desirable to come up with algorithms that can learn incrementally or in an online fashion, rather than by \jdiff{repeatedly} iterating over the entire data many times.
+However, it is well-known that deep neural networks are prone to \jdiff{significantly} forgetting past information while learning new data, which is an issue referred to as \emph{catastrophic forgetting}~\cite{kemker2018measuring}.
 This begs the question:

 This is a setting often referred to as \emph{one-pass learning}.
-More specifically, one-pass learning concerns the setting where the algorithm ({\romannumeral 1}) makes an update for the current datapoint without direct access to previous data; ({\romannumeral 2}) the new updates do not significantly affect the predictions on the previous data; moreover, ({\romannumeral 3}) the computational and memory costs of each update must not grow with the iteration count.
+More specifically, one-pass learning concerns the setting where \jdiff{({\romannumeral 1})} the algorithm makes an update \jdiff{using} the current datapoint without direct access to previous data; ({\romannumeral 2}) the new updates do not significantly affect the predictions on the previous data; and ({\romannumeral 3}) the computational and memory costs of each update must not grow with the iteration count.